pierrefdz/pierrefdz.github.io/_publications/audioseal.md

 - semi black-box by retraining other generators/detectors pairs, and attacking the new detector,
 - black-box attacks by training a classifier to distinguish watermarked from non-watermarked audio, and using it as proxy to attack the detector.

-Our findings suggest that as long as the detector’s weights are kept confidential, the effectiveness of these attacks is limited.
+Our findings suggest that the more information is disclosed about the watermarking algorithm, the more vulnerable it is.

 <div class="container">
   <div class="row justify-content-center">